 Ideally, you should aim to have a down payment equal to 20% of the purchase price of the kind of home you want to buy.
 But if you can’t come up with that amount, there are other options.

-For example, the FHA loan program only requires a 3.5% down payment of the purchase price.
+For example, the Federal Housing Administration (FHA) loan program requires only a 3.5% down payment of the purchase price.
 The downside to putting that little down is that you’re typically locked into a mortgage insurance premium (MIP) for the life of the loan.
 MIP protects the FHA in case you default.

 Contrast that with putting less than 20% down on a conventional loan.
 You’ll pay private mortgage insurance (PMI) — which protects the lender just like MIP does — but the PMI can be dumped when your loan-to-value ratio reaches 80%.

-Either way you slice it, it’s best to avoid MIP or PMI by coming up with a 20% down payment!
+Either way, it’s best to avoid MIP or PMI by coming up with a 20% down payment!

-That means you have some pre-planning to do.
-Begin by looking at your home-buying timeline.
+Begin by looking at your home-buying timeline to help you do the math.
 If you have 24 months until you’re likely to make a home purchase, try to estimate what 20% down would look like and divide that by 24.

 For example, if you plan to buy a $200,000 home, 20% down would be $40,000.
 That’s a pretty big chunk of cash.
 Divided by 24, you’d have to save about $1,666/month if you want to avoid PMI.